 After the war, Frank worked for the Ordnance Survey.
 Having tasted other cultures in the war he joined the Foreign Office and, together with his wife Marjorie and to children, served in Cuba, Israel, Laos, Italy, Canada and Nigeria, mostly as a consular officer.

-Frank has returned year after year to Tuscany and kept up with his wartime friends and their descendants around Montebenichi and the surrounding area.
-Now widowed, Frank lives in Kent.
+Frank returned year after year to Tuscany and kept up with his wartime friends and their descendants around Montebenichi and the surrounding area.
+Following the death of his wife, Frank lived in Kent until his death in February 2019.

 Click here to visit this author’s website.